turulomio/unogenerator/README.md

 ## Changelog
+### 0.40.0 (2024-01-27)
+- Added to ODS.addRow, ODS.addListOfRows... a formulas parameter.
+By default is True and formulas are stored as formulas.
+If False formulas are written as text
+- Coverage is 88%
+- Unogenerator now needs pydicts-0.13.0

 ### 0.39.0 (2024-01-03)
 - Currency and Percentage classes are now defined in pydicts project
 - Tests coverage is now 87%